 The Interpreter (MormonInterpreter.com) -- a peer-reviewed publication dealing with LDS scriptures, Mormonism, and defense of the faith, building upon the apologetics tradition that once was the focus of the Maxwell Institute.
 Kudos to Daniel Peterson and a great team of volunteers who make this possible.

 The Maxwell Institute (formerly FARMS, the Foundation for Ancient Research and Mormon Studies) in Provo, Utah, is the leading organization for scholarly understanding of LDS issues, especially the scriptures.
 They are a tremendous source of valuable research and publications.
-I also enjoy their collection of free online booksand their book reviews, such as Daniel Peterson's review of Everything You Ever Wanted to Know about Mormonism.
-Chances are you've encountered some of the literature that is reviewed there.
-Reading the FARMS reviews is helpful in understanding the deceitful tactics of some anti-Mormons, and in learning the rich extent of evidence in favor of the Restored Gospel.
+I also enjoy their collection of free online books (archived)and their past book reviews, now archived at ScholarsArchive.BYU.edu (search for items or use the drop-down box to select specific volumes), which offer some of the best resources for intellectually refuting the arguments of many popular anti-Mormon publications.

-Latter-day Saint Christianity: Ten Basic Issues is an excellent online booklet that deals with some common questions and controversies about Latter-day Saint beliefs.
+Latter-day Saint Christianity: Ten Basic Issues (also see the version at Archive.org) is an excellent online booklet that deals with some common questions and controversies about Latter-day Saint beliefs.

 FAIRMormon.org - The Foundation for Apologetic Information and Research is a new group dedicated to providing an intelligent defense of the truth.
 Many serious and well written papers can be accessed at their site.